What is User-Generated Content?

 5. Make Contact

 The final step to gathering user-generated content is to make contact with creators.
+There are a few ways you can do this.

 The simplest is to reach out via email or direct message to discuss some type of collaboration.
+However, some brands or companies will send users a free product in exchange for an honest review.

 Best Practices for User-Generated Content